Assisting a family member or friend with an NDIS application? Consider writing a support letter to aid the assessment process.

 When writing an NDIS support letter, it's important to provide specific and detailed information about the applicant's needs and circumstances.
 Here are some key points to consider when writing a support letter:

 Introduction: Start by introducing yourself and your relationship to the applicant.
 Include details about how long you have been providing support, and the nature of the support you provide.
+Confirm that you agree the person requires NDIS funding due to their functional impairments.

 Support provided: Outline the level and types of support you provide, including any specialised care or therapies that the applicant requires.
 Be specific about how often you provide support and how many hours per week you spend providing care.